awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-object-emrcluster.md

 + Default — Used by the cluster, which could be configured by your site\.

 **Amazon EMR 2\.x, 3\.x vs\.
 4\.x platforms**
 AWS Data Pipeline supports EMR clusters based on release label emr\-4\.0\.0 or later, which requires the use of the `releaseLabel` field for the corresponding `EmrCluster` object\.
 For previous platforms known as AMI releases, use the `amiVersion` field instead\.
 If you are using a self\-managed `EmrCluster` object with a release label, use the most current Task Runner\.
 For more information about TaskRunner, see [Working with Task Runner](dp-using-task-runner.md)\.
 You can configure all classifications found in the Amazon EMR configuration API\.
-For a list of all configurations see the Configuring Applications topic in the Amazon EMR Release Guide: [http://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/](http://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/) as well as the [[ERROR] BAD/MISSING LINK TEXT](dp-object-emrconfiguration.md) and [[ERROR] BAD/MISSING LINK TEXT](dp-object-property.md) object references\.
+For a list of all configurations see the Configuring Applications topic in the Amazon EMR Release Guide: [http://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/](http://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/) as well as the [EmrConfiguration](dp-object-emrconfiguration.md) and [Property](dp-object-property.md) object references\.

 ## Examples<a name="emrcluster-example"></a>

 The following are examples of this object type\.

-**Example 1: Launch an EMR cluster using the hadoopVersion field**
+**Example 1: Launch an EMR cluster using the hadoopVersion field**  <a name="example1"></a>
 The following example launches an EMR cluster using AMI version 1\.0 and Hadoop 0\.20\.

 ```